igorpotard/epitrace-pack-opening/README.md

 ## Contributing

-We welcome contributions from the community!
-If you have any suggestions, ideas, or issues, please don't hesitate to open an issue on our GitHub repository.
-Your feedback is invaluable in helping us improve the extension.
+If you have any suggestions, ideas, or issues, please don't hesitate to open an issue on the GitHub repository.
+Your feedback is invaluable in helping me improving the extension.

 ## License